-- The teams are composed of mixed gender so that in each team there is minimum 1 boy and 1 girl. - The LOC and the TC Orienteering will try to form equivalent teams to the best of its ability based on the results of the Sprint distance competition - The expected winning time for each leg is 13-15 minutes. - 2.
-Start procedure - All competitors shall have at least 30 minutes for undisturbed preparation and warm-up at the start area.
+- All competitors shall have at least 30 minutes for undisturbed preparation and warm-up at the start area.
 Only competitors who have not started and team officials shall be allowed into the warm-up area. - The start shall be organised with a pre-start; a clock showing the competition time to team officials and competitors shall be displayed there, and the competitor's names shall be called or displayed.
 Beyond the pre-start, only starting competitors and media representatives, under the supervision of the organisers, are allowed. - At the start a clock shall be displayed, showing the competition time. - The competitors' identity cards must be shown to the start officials on entry to the starting boxes. - The start shall be organised so that later competitors and other persons cannot see the map, courses, route choices or the direction to the first control.
-If necessary, there shall be a marked route from the timed start to the point where orienteering begins. - The competitor is responsible for taking the correct map.
-By Long Distance and Middle distance the competitors will receive their map 1 minute before their start time. - The point where orienteering begins shall be shown on the map with the start triangle and, if it is not at the time start, marked in the terrain by a control flag but no punching device. - Competitors who are late for their start time through their own fault shall be permitted to start.
+If necessary, there shall be a marked route from the timed start to the point where orienteering begins. - The competitor is responsible for taking the correct map. - The point where orienteering begins shall be shown on the map with the start triangle and, if it is not at the time start, marked in the terrain by a control flag but no punching device. - Competitors who are late for their start time through their own fault shall be permitted to start.
 The organiser will determine at which time they may start, considering the possible influence on other competitors.
-They shall be timed as if they had started at their original start time. - Competitors who are late for their start time through the fault of the organisers shall be given a new start time. - 3.
-Finish and time keeping - The maximum running times shall be: - Long distance race: 2 hours and 30 minutes - o Middle distance race: 2 hours - Sprint distance: 1 hour - Friendship Team Event: 2 hours - Mixed Friendship Sprint Relay: 2 hoursTeam ranking - Team ranking team results for each competition will be determined by adding the 3 best results of each team.
-The final ranking of the team will be decided by adding together the two team results (times or points) of the two competition formats (Long + Middle or Sprint + Middle) - The specific calculation for the team results for each ISF Orienteering event will be defined for each event accordingly.
+They shall be timed as if they had started at their original start time. - Competitors who are late for their start time through the fault of the organisers shall be given a new start time.

+3. Finish and time keeping

+- The maximum running times shall be:

+- o Middle distance race: 2 hours

+- o Sprint distance: 1 hour

+- o Friendship Team Event: 2 hours

+• Team ranking - team results for each competition will be determined by adding the 3 best results of each team.
+The final ranking of the team will be decided by adding together the two team results (times or points) of the two competition formats (Sprint + Middle)

+• The specific calculation for the team results for each ISF Orienteering event will be defined for each event accordingly.